Gabibag/KeepersLand/Readme.md

   - Each boss has a chance to drop a shard, which can be used to unlock the final battle.
     - Each boss drops a specific shard
 - Once the player completes a battle, they will be taken to the home screen, and a new location + stage

+### Shops

+- There are 2 different shops, 1 is the regular shop, which allows you to purchase things with coins (◊).
+- The other is a token shop, which allows you to purchase shards using tokens (₪).
+If you have all the shards, you unlock the final battle
+  - The shop is only accessible after finding a shard.

 ### Locations
 - Locations are randomly determined, and each location has a different modifier.